Immadominion/Honey-Barrel/README.md

-# Honey Barrel: Find the Best Price for Your Bottle 🍯💰
+# Honey Barrel: Find the Best Price for Your Bottle using Baxus

 Ever wondered if that bottle of whisky or wine you're looking at online is *really* a good deal?
 Honey Barrel is a simple Chrome extension designed to help you quickly compare prices between popular online liquor retailers and the BAXUS marketplace, potentially saving you money!

-Think of it as your personal price-checking assistant for fine spirits and wines.

 ## 🤔 Honey Barrel (Use Case)?

-Shopping for specific bottles online can be time-consuming.
-Prices vary across different websites, and finding the best deal often means manually searching multiple places.
+Finding the best deal for a bottle often means manually searching multiple places.
 Honey Barrel aims to simplify this by:

-*   **Automating Price Checks:** Automatically looks up bottles you view on supported retail sites.
+1   **Automating Price Checks:** Automatically looks up bottles you view on supported retail sites.

-*   **Comparing with BAXUS:** Shows you the current listing prices on the BAXUS marketplace side-by-side.
+2   **Comparing with BAXUS:** Shows you the current listing prices on the BAXUS marketplace side-by-side.

-*   **Saving You Time & Money:** Helps you spot potential savings without leaving the retailer's page.
+3   **Saving You Time & Money:** Helps you spot potential savings without leaving the retailer's page.

-##  Key Features
+##  Key Features Implemented

 *   **Automatic Bottle Detection:** Identifies whisky and wine bottles as you browse supported sites.

 *   **Real-time Price Comparison:** Fetches current listings from the BAXUS marketplace.

 *   **On-Page Overlay:** Discreetly shows you the BAXUS price comparison right on the product page.
     *   *(Screenshot Placeholder: Show the overlay appearing on a retail site product page)*
 *   **Detailed Popup View:** Click the extension icon for more detailed information about matched bottles on BAXUS.